 How to apply!

 Reach out with your CV and a brief statement of your research interests and why you are interested in doing a PhD with us and how you plan to fund your PhD.
 If there is a mutual interest we will have a brief conversation and detail the application process at Durham University.
 You will then submit an application then we will arrange an interview with myself and the potential second supervisor.
-You will then recieve on the outcome of your application typically within a couple of weeks of the interview.
+You will then receive on the outcome of your application typically within a couple of weeks of the interview.

 Contact to discuss a PhD